gastromatic/graphql-transform-scalars/README.md

 import { getSdkWrapper, TransformCustomScalars } from 'graphql-transform-scalars';
 import { getSdk } from './generated/graphql';

-const schema = fs.readFileSync('path/to/your/schema.graphql', 'utf8');
+// The base schema is needed to get the Information about the graphql types returned from your request. const schema = fs.readFileSync('path/to/your/schema.graphql', 'utf8');
 const transformScalars = new TransformCustomScalars(schema, {
     // Custom transformers